splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/troubleshooting/common-dotnet-troubleshooting.rst

    If the default log directories can't be created, logs are saved in the user's temporary folder.

    You can change the default location by updating the ``OTEL_DOTNET_AUTO_LOG_DIRECTORY`` environment variable.
-See :ref:`dotnet-debug-logging-settings` for more information and settings.
+See :ref:`dotnet-otel-debug-logging-settings` for more information and settings.

 .. note:: Enable debug logging only when needed.
 Debug mode requires more resources.